lixlim/Task-Management-App/README.md

 ```

 4. Open the expo application on the mobile phone and select "Scan QR Code"
-5. Scan the QR code the localhost page using the mobile phone
+5. Using the mobile phone, scan the QR code the localhost page
 6. The application will be running on the mobile phone